ahebwa49/jetcake-advanced/README.md

 Runs the app in the development mode.<br />
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-You should be able to login and logout and edit your profile.
+With the backend running on localhost port 4000, you should be able to login, logout and edit your profile.

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.